pranjals149/100-Days-Of-Code/README.md

 Day 126 : Practiced from EDX..

-Day 127 : Practiced from EDX and hackerearth
+Day 127 : Practiced from EDX and hackerearth.

+Day 128 : Did competitive coding.